monmima/main-aide-memoire/laravel/vuejs.md

 The content of this section is based on Scrypster's [Todo List App with Laravel and Vue.js](https://www.youtube.com/watch?v=UHSipe7pSac).

+### Running this app

+To run this app, you need to use these two commands in two different Terminal windows:

+	npm run hot
+	php artisan serve

+### Steps to follow

 1. Create a barebone project using this command:

         laravel new todolist